"We support companies to embed human rights due diligence"

 “How can I get started?”

-Benefits of a systematic approach to HRDD
+Benefits of a systematic approach to due diligence

 It is part of operational risk management, as costly legal disputes, remediation action and reputational harm are identified and prevented